-The Beer Spa by Snug is exactly what its name suggests: a wellness spa complete with a taproom; four private beer therapy rooms, including an ADA-compliant option; and a relaxation room with zero-gravity massage chairs.
+The Beer Spa is exactly what its name suggests: a wellness spa complete with a taproom; four private beer therapy rooms, including an ADA-compliant option; and a relaxation room with zero-gravity massage chairs.
 Each therapy room has a built-in infrared sauna, rain shower, and soaking tub.

 While traveling the world together, co-founders Damien Zouaoui and Jessica French stumbled across a beer spa in the small town of Zakopane, Poland—where a dip in a bubbly beer bath inspired them to explore other spas and bathing cultures while on their journey.
 “We knew there were a lot of interesting concepts out there in the world that hadn’t been really brought to the United States yet,” French says. “[The beer spa] combined all of our favorite things—bringing people together in a unique way and using beer for wellness.
 It really was something that we could see catching on in the United States.”